JShad30/solar-system-quiz/README.md

 ## Deployment

-This project has been deployed to both Github and Heroku, by using the push command in the terminal.
+This project has been deployed to both Github and Heroku by using the push command in the terminal.

+If you would like to contribute to the project can be cloned or downloaded from the Github link provided below.
+Questions can also be added to the questions.json file, although the quiz_completed function in run.py will need to be updated to show the new number of questions.

-The files on Github can be found via https://github.com/JShad30/solar-system-quiz, and the website can be viewed via https://solar-system-quiz.herokuapp.com/.
+The individual files on Github can be found via https://github.com/JShad30/solar-system-quiz, and the website can be viewed via https://solar-system-quiz.herokuapp.com/.

 ## Credits